t2trg/t2trg.github.io/CFP-POLICY.md

 or organize publications that are relevant to our work.
-A personal note with a pointer to such an opportunity, some explanation how our research group work fits in, and maybe even another message with a summary of important outcomes after the event is totally in line with the purpose of this mailing list.
+A personal note with a pointer to such an opportunity, some explanation how our research group work fits in, and maybe even another message with a summary of important outcomes after the event, is totally in line with the purpose of this mailing list.

 We are working on finding a CfP policy for the T2TRG mailing list